BaconAndEggs/palabras_locas/README.md

 1. If your source text has a lot of run-on sentences, replace some of those commas and semicolons with periods, so word replacements are not few, and far between.
 1. Running on a Mac is recommended, because it will use the `say` tts utility to prompt your audience and when done, its default tinny voice will read the output while you can drink a cervesa.

-### Lame issues
+### Lame Issues
 1. The name, sorry.
-1. It should be more descriptive in input specification, for example: probably tell you if it needs a plural noun, thing ending with "ing", a name...
+1. It should be more descriptive in input specification, for example: probably tell you if it needs a plural noun, thing ending with "ing", a name should ask for a name, etc...
 The Vocabulary community python module would cover a bit of that.. however, I decided to use PyDictionary library, because it does not run into frequent rate limiting.
 1. Probably should not be fed shell commands, since the say command is a simple os execution of stuff that was typed.
 1. (Probably many other bugs...)

+### Example Execution